Meh-S-Eze/raynab/README.md

 The plan focuses on creating a chat-based interface that lets you interact with your YNAB budget using natural language commands like "Show my budget summary" or "Create a transaction for $50 at Grocery Store".

+BTW, I haven't looked into whether Raycast has AI extension capabilities or if this chat-based approach would actually work with Raycast.
+This is more of a "what if" experiment to see how far we can take it! 🤷‍♂️

 ---

 # Raynab